Robert Bork Supreme Court nomination: Confirmation hearings

 A heated debate over Bork's nomination ensued, partly fueled by strong opposition by civil and women's rights groups concerned with Bork's perceived willingness to roll back civil rights rulings of the Warren and Burger courts, and his opposition to the federal government's right to impose standards of voting fairness upon the states.

 Bork is one of only four Supreme Court nominees to ever be opposed by the ACLU, along with William Rehnquist, Samuel Alito, and Brett Kavanaugh.
-Bork was also criticized for being an "advocate of disproportionate powers for the executive branch of Government, almost executive supremacy", particularly the notion of the President of the United States having unrestrained authority, especially unitary executive theory, as demonstrated by his role in the "Saturday Night Massacre" when he fired the then-United States Special Prosecutor, Archibald Cox during Richard Nixon's Watergate scandal to protect Nixon from being investigated in the Watergate scandal.
-Bork's firing of Cox was ruled illegal in Nader v.
-Bork, by the United States District Court for the District of Columbia soon afterwards.
+Bork was also criticized for being an "advocate of disproportionate powers for the executive branch of Government, almost executive supremacy", particularly for the notion of the President of the United States having unrestrained authority, especially unitary executive theory, as demonstrated by his role in the 1973 "Saturday Night Massacre", when he fired the then–United States Special Prosecutor, Archibald Cox in order to protect Richard Nixon from being investigated in the Watergate scandal.
+Bork's firing of Cox was ruled illegal by the United States District Court for the District of Columbia in Nader v.
+Bork soon afterwards.

-During debate over his nomination, a list of videotapes Bork had rented was leaked to the press, which led to the enactment of the 1988 Video Privacy Protection Act as a response.
-The leak was inspired by Bork's opposition to privacy protections beyond those explicitly outlined in the constitution.
-His video rental history was unremarkable and included such harmless titles as A Day at the Races, Ruthless People, and The Man Who Knew Too Much.
-The list of rentals was gathered and published by writer Michael Dolan, who worked for Washington, D.C.'s, City Paper.
+During debate over his nomination, a list of videotapes Bork had rented was leaked to the press.
+Although the tapes included in his video rental history were innocuous and non-salacious, including titles such as A Day at the Races, Ruthless People, and The Man Who Knew Too Much, the leakage and surrounding press coverage led to the enactment of the 1988 Video Privacy Protection Act in response.
+Michael Dolan, a writer at the Washington City Paper who first obtained and wrote about the list, was inspired by Bork's opposition to privacy protections beyond those explicitly outlined in the Constitution.

-To pro-choice legal groups, Bork's originalist views, and his belief that the Constitution does not protect a "right to privacy" were viewed as a clear signal that, should he become a justice of the Supreme Court, he would vote to completely overrule the Supreme Court's 1973 decision Roe v.
+To pro-choice legal groups, Bork's originalist views and his belief that the Constitution does not protect a "right to privacy" were viewed as a clear signal that, should he become a justice of the Supreme Court, he would vote to completely overrule the Supreme Court's 1973 decision Roe v.
 Wade.
 These groups also claimed that Bork's marriage to Mary Ellen Pohl, a former Roman Catholic nun and anti-abortion supporter would allow her to influence his decisions on the abortion issue.
 (Note: Bork himself became a Catholic in July 2003.)
 Accordingly, a large number of left-wing groups mobilized to press for Bork's rejection, and his confirmation hearings became an intensely partisan battle.
 Bork was faulted for his bluntness before the committee, including his criticism of the reasoning underlying Roe v.
 Wade.
 Simultaneously, however, his supporters expressed frustration that some of Bork's most controversial and conservative views, including those on the scope of the First Amendment and the Equal Protection clause of the Fourteenth Amendment, as expressed in his writings and past opinions, had been suddenly moderated for his testimony before the committee.